jcouv/roslyn/async-iterator.md

 }
 ```

-To allow resumption from `resumeLabelN:` in the lowered `await expr;`, some additional dispatching `switch` statements and some additional labels are introduced:
+To allow resumption from `resumeLabelN:` in the lowered `await expr;`, some additional dispatching `switch` statements and labels are introduced:
 ```C#
 switch (state)
 {